CDCgov/reportstream-sftp-ingestion/README.md

 it by going to `Upload`, expanding `Advanced`, and putting `import` in the `Upload to folder` box!
 [upload_file.png](docs/upload_file.png)

+or

+Log into CA SFTP and drop a file into the Output folder.
+Then kick off the Azure Function in the portal.

+Credentials and URL can be found in Notion under CA Info.

 #### End-to-end Tests

 #### Load Testing